11 Reasons Your Portable AC Fills with Water Too Quickly

 In the first scenario, it is very obvious that relative humidity in the new location of your portable AC has increased a lot.

-This increase can be due to its working in humid spots of your home like laundry, kitchen, basement, attic etc., or defects like poor insulation, cracked foundations or water pipe leakage.
+This increase may be due to working in humid areas of your home, such as the laundry room, kitchen, basement, or attic, or defects such as poor insulation, cracked foundations, or water pipe leaks.

-In the second scenario, the reason is most likely within the unit like blocked filter, faulty components, clogged coils etc.
+In the second scenario, the reason is most likely within the unit like a blocked filter, faulty components, clogged coils, etc.

-If there is no internal fault, then either relative humidity around portable AC is severely increased that can be due to defects mentioned above or seasonality or both.
+If there is no internal fault, then relative humidity around portable AC is severely increased which can be due to the defects mentioned above or seasonality, or both.

 Here’s a simplified version of the steps to diagnose and fix: (scenario 2)

-1. Check for reasons of very high water accumulation within your unit that are mentioned in the article.
+1. Check for reasons for very high water accumulation within your unit mentioned in the article.

-2. After going through that, check the room, in which you are running portable AC, for any faults like leaking pipes, inadequate ventilation, water leakage through structure.
+2. After going through that, check the room, in which you are running portable AC, for any faults like leaking pipes, inadequate ventilation, and water leakage through the structure.

 11. Malfunctioning Water Level Indicator

-There are several other components that are directly or indirectly involved in condensation process of your portable AC.
+Several other components are directly or indirectly involved in the condensation process of your portable AC.

-Wet switch or float switch or water level indicator are all names of one apparatus.
-It is responsible for identifying true water level in portable AC water container.
+Wet switch, float switch, and water level indicator are all names of one apparatus.
+It is responsible for identifying the true water level in your portable AC’s water tank.

 Diagnosis for wrong water level indication is easy.

 The frequency of drainage of your portable AC in a day depends on various factors.
-It depends on humidity, numbers of hours of operation and the type of portable AC you have.
+It depends on humidity, number of hours of operation, and the type of portable AC you have.

 If you have an air conditioner that has self-evaporative technology then most of the humidity will automatically be removed through the vent during the exhaust of warm air.

-Most of the portable AC in the market have self-evaporation technology.
-There are further two classification of the portable AC though: Partially Evaporative Portable AC and Fully Evaporative Portable AC.
+Most of the portable ACs in the market have self-evaporation technology.
+There are further two classifications of the portable AC though: Partially Evaporative Portable AC and Fully Evaporative Portable AC.

-Most of the portable AC are partially evaporative.
+Most of the portable ACs are partially evaporative.
 So if you have just bought a portable AC and you don’t which one it is, most probably it is partially evaporative.

 Partially Evaporative Portable AC